sebnozzi/sliding-puzzle/README.md

 ## Multi-platform

-Thanks to [Scala.js](http://www.scala-js.org/), it compiles both to a normal JVM application and JavaScript code.
+Thanks to [Scala.js](http://www.scala-js.org/), it compiles both to:

+1. Desktop JVM application
+2. Browser JavaScript RIA

+As much as possible, I've tried to have UI and platform-agnostic code.
+This lead to a better design which made the different implementations not only possible but straightforward.

+### Desktop Version

 The native JVM version uses [JavaFX](http://en.wikipedia.org/wiki/JavaFX) for its UI, and can be seen here:

 ![image](images/screenshot-javafx.jpg)

+### Browser Version

 Here's a screenshot of the [Scala.js](http://www.scala-js.org/) based version, running on the browser:

 ![image](images/screenshot-browser.jpeg)

-As much as possible, I've tried to have UI-agnostic code.
-This lead to a better design which made the different implementations possible.

 ## Building